bluemutedwisdom/ncc-api/ncc-api-Interface.rst

              the novnc proxy on the Openstack controller and include a token used to connect to the console.
 ============ =============================================================

+Depending on the provider type, additional metadata *may* be returned in other keys.

 Reboot
 ------